StefanJMU/MLFramework/README.md

 # MLFramework
-Numpy based implementation of a Machine Learning automatic differentiation framework
+Numpy based implementation of an automatic differentiation framework for Machine Learning